|Elliott Sound Products||Spring Reverb Units|

 Reverb is one of those effects that simply will not go away.
-While there are some excellent DSP (digital signal processor) based reverb systems that really do sound very natural, the unique sound of spring reverb tanks is still preferred by a great many guitarists and many electric/ electronic organ players as well.
-It becomes obvious that the sound of a spring reverb must be a classic, when it becomes available as a software plug-in for computer based recording systems.
+While there are some excellent DSP (digital signal processor) based reverb systems that sound very natural, the unique sound of spring reverb tanks is still preferred by a great many guitarists and many electric/ electronic organ players as well.
+It becomes obvious that the sound of a spring reverb must be a classic when it becomes available as a software plug-in for computer based recording systems.

-For detailed info on the history of reverb, it's hard to go past the Accutronics website.
+For detailed info on the history of reverb, the first stop will often be the Accutronics website.
 There is also a lot of information provided showing various drive methods, a simple recovery amplifier, overload characteristics, and much more.

 With this in mind, and given that I have a reverb design amongst the projects, there is actually nothing specified as to the best tank to use to ensure good performance.
 I have an old 4FB2A1A tank that was used for some of the tests described.
-This tank is a Type 4, and has drive coil impedance of 1,475 ohms (~1.5k), pickup coil impedance of 2,250 ohms (2.2k) and is designed for long reverb time (2.75-4 seconds).
+This tank is a Type 4, and has drive coil impedance of 1,475 ohms (~1.5k), pickup coil impedance of 2,250 ohms (2.2k) and is designed for medium reverb time (1.75 to 3.0 seconds).
 All this information is available from the Accutronics website and can also be seen below.

 It should be mentioned that the info provided is often at variance with reality.
 A measurement of inductance (for example) gives a very different value from that calculated, but an impedance scan shows that the quoted figures are fairly close.
 Inductance measurements on transducers often give incorrect results, because the coil resistance is high enough to trick the meter into claiming the inductance is much higher than it really is.